sigpwny/websites/content/meetings/fa2023/2023-09-28/index.md

   - nmap
   - sherlock
 ---
-## S﻿ummary
+## Summary

-L﻿earn how to use public resources and tools to discover valuable information about a target subject or organization!
+Learn how to use public resources and tools to discover valuable information about a target subject or organization!
 Disclaimer: we will not teach you how to stalk people, nor do we condone it.